aeb0084/CURE_SkillBuilding/README.md

 Gains                    | Changs in Pre-Post reports between guided and autonomous format along with pre-course scores for correction

 Data was then formatted for statistical analysis in R (version 3.5.1) for pre-post course comparisons as a [CSV file](Models.csv), and course format comparisons as a separate [CSV file](Gains.data.csv).
 Annotated [statistical code](ICB_SkillBuilding_CURE.Rmd) was written in RMarkdown and results were written to a [HTML file](ICB_SkillBuilding_CURE.html).
-Download te HTML file for viewing.
+Download the HTML file for viewing.